Théo Collomb: Club career

 In 2018, he began playing for Clermont II in the Championnat National 3.
 On 2 September 2018, he scored a hat trick in a 6-1 victory over Ytrac.
 He played three seasons with the Clermont second team, making 30 appearances, including 15 starts, scoring nine goals.

 In January 2022, Collomb was selected 72nd overall in the 2022 MLS SuperDraft by Vancouver Whitecaps FC.
 In March 2022, he signed a professional contract with the Whitecaps second team, Whitecaps FC 2, in MLS Next Pro.
 On 17 June 2022, he scored a brace against North Texas SC in a 3-1 victory.
+However, his playing time that season was limited due to an injury and squad rotation.

-In February 2023, he joined Canadian Premier League club HFX Wanderers FC on a one-year contract, with a club option for 2023.
+In February 2023, he joined Canadian Premier League club HFX Wanderers FC on a one-year contract, with a club option for 2024.
+In December 2023, the Wanderers declined his option for 2024.

 International career

 In 2019, he played for France at the 2019 FISU Universiade Games.
 In an exhibition match prior to the tournament, he scored the only goal in a 1-0 victory over the Ireland Universiade side.